deadlyhappen/libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

 ~~~
 /* THIS IS THE EXAMPLE-CSS-FILE FOR LIBERTREE */

-/* Hint: If you want to change the colors, you have to edit the hexadecimal numbers */
+/* Hint: If you want to change the colors, you have to edit the hexadecimal numbers #000000 and #ffffff */

 /* In this section you can put a picture-link in for the background and you can choose a color if you picture doesn't cover the whole area */